Teaching & Learning

 Drama at KS3

-These skills are then built upon in Year 8 when students are challenged by topics such as ‘Masks’, ‘Shakespeare’ and ‘Melodrama’.
-The final year of KS3 involves Year 9 experiencing a taster of GCSE studies, preparing them for the exciting practical and theoretical coursework modules that they could go on to experience if opted for at GCSE level.
-We explore such topics as ‘Fame and Celebrity’, Frantic Assembly’s ‘Chair Duets’, Theatre practitioners, and ‘Grand Guignol’.
+These skills are then built upon in Year 8 when students are challenged by a range of topics before the final year of KS3 which involves Year 9 experiencing a taster of GCSE studies, preparing them for the exciting practical and theoretical coursework modules that they could go on to experience if opted for at GCSE level.

 Drama at KS4